 #2.
 Monolithic ICs:

 In this type of IC, the silicon chip is formed by the interconnection of active and passive and separate components.
-It is derived from the Greek word as mono is nothing but singular while lithos means stone as its name implies.
+It is derived from the Greek word mono is nothing but singular while lithos means stone as its name implies.
 This IC is currently used for its low cost and reliability.

 These ICs, which are commercially constructed, are used as voltage regulators, amplifiers, computer circuits, and AM receivers.
 Although these IC components have poor insulation, their power rating is also low.